 Mascots are a strong way to transfer and support the general tone and voice which is the foundation of a brand strategy.
 Custom characters usually reflect the most important feature of the product and transfer the idea in a fast and harmonic way.
 What’s more, it enables a creative team to send the key message to the user: with a mascot, it won’t take long to understand if the product is serious or entertaining, lively or calm, business-like or easy-breeze, highly private or broadly social, and so on and so forth.

 Although we tend to believe that logic and common sense rule our actions, a big part of the decision-making process relies on emotional appeal.
-A mascot is one of the well-checked methods to provide the emotional triggers and feedback, let the interface or brand speak the user’s language.
+A mascot is one of the well-checked methods to provide emotional triggers and feedback, let the interface or brand speak the user’s language.
 This way it makes the product more user-centered.

 Originally created characters used as mascots for a babysitting service

 An original catchy mascot can be used as a powerful element of virality: in this case, it becomes so popular with users that they not only spread it to each other but also create new versions, parodies, discussions, memes and the like.
-That also works efficiently in products for kids when the mascot actually becomes a key representer of the product and creates the high level of desirability.
+That also works efficiently in products for kids when the mascot actually becomes a key representer of the product and creates a high level of desirability.

 Style and beautification